 The Book of Psalms is divided into twenty sections, or kathismata.
 Each kathisma contains 6-8 psalms.
 Every person takes about 15-20 minutes a day to pray his/her assigned kathisma for the day.
 The prayer is done at a time of the reader’s own choosing and in whatever language he decides.
 The group prayed in English, Greek and Korean.

 What Saints Said about the Psalter

 “No other book so glorifies God as does the Psalter.
 It profits the soul; it glorifies God together with the angels.
 A psalm is the author of peace.”
 St. Basil the Great

 “It would be better for the sun to fall from its orbit than to neglect reading the Psalter, for it is of great benefit to study the psalms, and to read the Psalter diligently.”
 St. John Chrysostom

 Orthodox Christians pray for the departed souls as part of their regular prayer life.
-This is in addition to anniversary remembrances and the Saturday of Souls.
-The ministry plans to pray for the departed at respective gravesites in Oahu, Hawaii.
+This is in addition to anniversary remembrances and the Saturday of the Souls.

 To purchase this book: